sweirich/rebound/README.md

 # Autoenv

 *NOTE: this library is a work in progress.
-The interface is still under active development and subject to change.*
+The interface is still under active development and will change.*

-A variable binding library based on well-scoped de Bruijn indices and environments.
+This is a variable binding library based on well-scoped de Bruijn indices and environments.

 This library is designed to represent variables using the type `Fin n`; a type of bounded natural numbers.
 It represents simultaneous substitutions (also called